budmitr/budmitr.github.io/_posts/2016-11-29-sdcnd-term1-preparation.md

 Okay, whats next?
 We have our package manager so its time to install python packages.
-To do this under our local user, we
+To do this under our local user, we first setup path to conda in environment to make `conda` command available.
+After its done, we only need to install packages with `pip install` and `conda install`

 {% highlight docker %}
 # Switch to local user